 The current substation in Calitzdorp has an electricity usage capacity of 1.6 MVA and the availability of electricity is 1.6 MVA.
+It was identified that the current electricity supply should be upgraded to supply sufficient electricity to industries as well to human settlement developments.

-The vision is also to maintain a green and healthy environment, and therefore it is a prime consideration to upgrade the low-tension networks by placing the cable networks underground.
+The vision is also to maintain a green and healthy environment, and therefore it is a prime consideration to upgrade the low tension networks by placing the cable networks underground.